lois4801/Geospatial.Data-Projects_and_Journey/README.md

 - Used relational database for vector data management.
 - Applied appropriate data classification methods to different types of data sets and for different purposes.
 - Performed simple image classification.
-- Developed solutions using vector and raster analysis
+- Developed solutions using vector and raster analysis.

   -----------------------------------------------------------------------------------------
 ## Geometry Area Calculation